Information for International Applicants

 Ohio State may offer the online BS in Dental Hygiene and Master of Dental Hygiene programs to students located in Texas.

 The online BS in Dental Hygiene program is designed for licensed dental hygienists who have earned an associate degree or certificate and does not lead to an initial or additional license.

 The online Master of Dental Hygiene program is designed for licensed dental hygienists who have earned a bachelor’s degree and does not lead to an initial or additional license.

 Texas Education Agency

-The Texas Education Agency does not require approval of online out-of-state online educator programs that do not recommend individuals for educator certification credentials in Texas.
-Because the programs do not lead to recommendation for educator certification credentials in Texas, The Ohio State University may offer the online Master of Learning Technologies, Master of Arts in Art Education, Associate of Arts in Early Childhood Development and Education (ECDE), and Core Practices in World Language Education degree programs to students located in Texas.
+Ohio State may offer the online Master of Learning Technologies, Master of Arts in Art Education, Associate of Arts in Early Childhood Development and Education (ECDE), Core Practices in World Language Education Certificate, and Advanced Chemistry Knowledge Certificate programs to students located in Texas.

-The online ECDE program leads to Associate Licensure in Pre-Kindergarten Education and prepares completers to teach in childcare, pre-schools, and pre-k programs within a school district in Ohio.
-Texas does not offer an equivalent associate pre-k certification.
-A bachelor’s degree is required for pre-k teacher certification to teach in Texas public schools.
-However, the online ECDE program could qualify completers for other early childhood roles in Texas if all other criteria are met.
+The online ECDE program leads to Associate Licensure in Pre-Kindergarten Education and prepares completers to teach in childcare, pre-schools, and pre-K programs within a school district in Ohio.
+Texas does not offer an equivalent associate pre-K certification.

 Texas State Board of Social Work Examiners